Landmark 1939-1940 prototype Aston Martin Atom offered for sale by auction for the first time ever

 Bonhams holds the World record for the highest price achieved for any Aston Martin sold at auction and Group Motoring Director James Knight describes the Atom as: "Plainly one of Aston Martin's absolute landmark designs, and certainly one of the most exciting one-off British cars we have ever been asked to offer.
 It is unique, it is super sophisticated, and when one considers it within the context of 1939-40 it represents a monumental achievement.
 That the Atom has survived in almost constant use, and is today so beautifully conserved in highly original order, is a great tribute to the enthusiasm and taste of the Aston Martin connoisseurs who have fostered it for so many years.

 "Placing a value on such an important and unique motor car is nigh on impossible but it has all the right credentials: a well respected and international marque; concours condition; originality, provenance, useability, rarity and of course its historical significance.
-Our initial thoughts are that it will realize many hundreds of thousands and certainly has the potential to achieve more.
+Our initial thoughts are that it will realise many hundreds of thousands and certainly has the potential to achieve more.
 Time will tell though, and by offering Atom publicly at auction, we will let the market determine the value."

 NOTES FOR EDITORS